Paul Baran: Early life

-He was born in Grodno (then Second Polish Republic, since 1945 part of Belarus) on April 29, 1926.
+He was born in Grodno (then in the Second Polish Republic, and since 1945 part of Belarus) on April 29, 1926.
 He was the youngest of three children in his Lithuanian Jewish family, with the Yiddish given name "Pesach".
 His family moved to the United States on May 11, 1928, settling in Boston and later in Philadelphia, where his father, Morris "Moshe" Baran (1884–1979), opened a grocery store.
 He graduated from Drexel University (then called Drexel Institute of Technology) in 1949, with a degree in electrical engineering.
 He then joined the Eckert-Mauchly Computer Company, where he did technical work on UNIVAC models, the first brand of commercial computers in the United States.
 In 1955 he married Evelyn Murphy, moved to Los Angeles, and worked for Hughes Aircraft on radar data processing systems.
 He obtained his master's degree in engineering from UCLA in 1959, with advisor Gerald Estrin while he took night classes.
 His thesis was on character recognition.
 While Baran initially stayed on at UCLA to pursue his doctorate, a heavy travel and work schedule forced him to abandon his doctoral work.